krei-se/three.krei.se/README.md

 Any tree-structured property (body maps f.e. or whatever directory you add) can be queried infinite times without raising the counter, so you don't have to worry to tire a graph by accident just because you query a property multiple times.
 ONLY accessing connected graphs raise the counter.

-eva()-method is a placeholder, im still building virtual bodies with sensors to train the network on capsulated methods embedding category theory categories.
+eva()-method is a placeholder and you can add any function() in .methods.
+I'm still building virtual bodies with sensors to train the network on capsulated methods embedding category theory categories.
 Define any methods you like!

 ```

 export default class KreiseGraph {

   // add any typed objects you would like to use,